rwieruch/blog_robinwieruch_content/lessons-learned-on-writing-well.md

 {{% chapter_header "A Transaction" "aTransaction" %}}

 Always remember that writing and reading is a transaction between two people - an author and a reader.
 The topic is not the only thing that drives a reader, it is the human being behind that topic.
-The author, who shows enthusiasm in his or her subject.
+It is the author who shows enthusiasm in his or her subject.
 Make the written word your own - make it personal - only then the reader will go with you.

 {{% chapter_header "Make it simple" "makeItSimple" %}}

 Don't use difficult words to sound important.
 Only use them when they have purpose.
 Otherwise take words that are as simple as possible to make your writing as clear as possible.
 Use short words over long words.
 Same rules apply for sentences.
 Keep them short.
-Use punctuations properly to make sentences simple and cut a long sentence in two short sentences.
+Use punctuation properly to make sentences simple and cut a long sentence in two short sentences.
 "The short sentence predominates".
 Cut every word that doesn't have a purpose in the sentences.
 Cut every adverb whose meaning is already in the verb.
 You have to "strip every sentence to its cleanest components" says William Zinsser.

 {{% chapter_header "Make it clear" "makeItClear" %}}